dustywhite7/Econ8320/SlidesCode/12 - Statsmodels.md

 What `statsmodels` does for regression analysis, `sklearn` does for predictive analytics and machine learning.

-- Likely the most popular machine learning library currently in use
+- Likely the most popular machine learning library today
 - Has a standard API to make using the library VERY simple.